 What flavours could I add to burger buns?

-For a great taste, add 1 tsp of dried rosemary, the zest of 1/2 a lemon and 1 tsp of garlic powder.
+For a great taste, add 1 teaspoon of dried rosemary, the zest of 1/2 a lemon and 1 teaspoon of garlic powder.
 Then fill the cooked bun inside with cooked chicken and fresh mozzarella, and drizzle with a bit of extra virgin olive oil.
 Bake it, or put it in a panini press for an awesome sandwich.

 You might like these other recipes